carbonsoda/eventonica-static/README.md

 - Models.js has three main classes: Eventonica, Event, and User.
 They have basic implementations for now.
   - At this time I won't worry about event location and time
+  - The findByDate and event.date is somewhat inconsistent, but I think that once I finalize the input format, it should be easier to debug
 - Jasmine tests are partially setup (formally part 2, now part 7)